DezJDev/Uno/README.md

 # Uno
 This is my first personal project.
 After I've completed the first step Docstring's formation, I decide to implement a Uno with Python to practice what I've learned.
-In this readme i will explain you how it works, where are my difficulties and how can I improve this project in the futur.
-Let's start our journey with how I've created a card.
+In this readme i will explain you how it works, where are my difficulties and how can I improve this project in the futur.\n Let's start our journey with how I've created a card.

 ### Card.py